-TUNING THE 306 B&R RIG
+TUNING THE H326 B&R RIG

-The easiest method for tuning the B&R rig is to perform step one as follows before the mast is stepped, with it lying aft side up on two sawhorses (one at each end).
+The easiest method for tuning the B&R rig is to perform step one as follows before the mast is stepped, with it lying aft side down on two sawhorses.
 Begin with all rigging slack.
 If the mast is already stepped, loosen all the rigging, and then proceed to step one.